Choosing the best line of credit for your needs does not need to be complicated.

 Other lenders allow interest-only payments for a limited time, after which you must begin covering your principal.

-Most lenders grant you considerable flexibility in shaping your repayment schedule since a personal line of credit is an open-ended loan product.
+Most lenders grant you considerable flexibility in shaping your repayment schedule since a line of credit is an open-ended loan product.

 Besides making a minimum payment as outlined by your lender, you can generally draw funds and repay funds as you wish.